nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 * Panels as a sidebar for easy access to settings.
 * Resizable sidebar panels width for a personalized experience.
 * Ability to close notification messages for a cleaner interface.
+* Ability to scroll to the element in the Edit Form panel for quick navigation.
 * Improved styling for the backend editor for better appearance.
 * Settings page for customizing the sidebar's appearance and behavior.
  * Hide the description under elements in the Add Element panel.